averykhoo/tokenizer/README.md

 ﻿#   Aho-Corasick Find & Replace
--   replace multiple strings with multiple other strings in a single pass
+-   Replaces strings with other strings
--   uses the aho-corasick string search algorithm, but only considers the first longest match
+-   Runs a single pass of the Aho-Corasick string search algorithm, but only considers the first longest match

 ##  TL;DR